adityakoolkarni/domain_adaption_using_nas/README.md

 ## Requirements <a name="requirements"></a>

 ## Dataset <a name="dataset"></a>
-  Mnist for source domain, USBS for target domain
+  MNIST for source domain, USBS for target domain

 Code accompanying the paper
 ***Small Group Learning, with Application to Neural Architecture Search*** [paper]()